 Clean the Interior:

-The first step is to vacuum the seats and carpets.
-Use a soft brush to get rid of all the dirt and dust.
-Then, use a cleaner to remove any stains or marks.
+First, you should vacuum the seats and rugs.
+To get rid of all the dirt and dust, use a soft brush.
+Then, use a cleaner to get rid of any marks or spots.

-That was all you need to check in your car interior while you prepare an old car for a long trip.
+That’s all you need to check on the inside of an old car as you get it ready for a long trip.

 Car Tires: